Goomtee Second Flush 2019 Classic Muscatel

-Just like the estate’s spring picking, Goomtee Muscatel Delight Second Flush 2017 also convinces with uncompromising boldness and full body.
-At this, much of this year’s FF’s floweryness is still present in this early Second Flush.
+As usual, also this year’s summer picking of Goomtee Darjeeling tea estate convinces with uncompromising boldness and full body.
+At this, much of the estate’s FF’s floweryness is still present in this early Second Flush.
 This floweryness, however, is already wrapped in the deep, pronounced sweetness of the summer pickings.
-The result is a Darjeeling Second Flush that – despite of this year’s adverse circumstances – leaves nothing to wish for.
+The result is a Goomtee Second Flush 2019 Classic Muscatel that for friends of black teas of Darjeeling’s summer picking leaves nothing to wish for.

 The Indian Second Flush Season

 Most of us might know the term “second flush” only from India.
 However, this doesn’t mean there wouldn’t be any “second flushes” – summer pickings – in other tea regions, too.
 Though the spring picking generally enjoys the highest prestige among tea lovers for most types of tea, summer pickings do have their own favorable features.
 This applies in particular to India, where in summer the flowery notes of the spring picking give way to ever deeper sweetness.
 To support and highlight this sweetness best, Darjeeling tea gardens generally process their second flushes to black tea.
 As a result, most friends of Darjeeling tea will have a place for both in their hearts – and in their cupboards.
 And there are even tea lovers, who prefer the sweet dark roast of a black second flush from the floweriness of the first flushes.

 Tea from India at Siam Tea Shop